Seneca-ICTOER/OSM620v1/docs/Assignments/assignment1.md

 ### Part 2: OS Installation and Configuration

+Use the following instructions to install the OS and run post-installation tasks on your new *laptop1* VM.

 1. Create the VM with the specifications above.
 2. When creating the user, use `firstname.lastname`
 3. Run through the standard **Post-Installation Tasks** you ran in *Lab 2*.